-A network of European scientists from academic and industry focused on developing innovative myeloid regulatory cell (MRC)-based immunotherapies.
+A network of European scientists from academia and industry

 INsTRuCT is an Innovative Training Network (ITN) funded by the European Union H2020 Programme.
 The INsTRuCT consortium answers a need for scientific and technological innovation in myeloid regulatory cell (MRC)-based therapy research and training.
 Specifically, it creates a framework for advancing original basic scientific discoveries into novel cell products and processes that will lead to higher quality immune therapies.
 INsTRuCT combines excellence in basic, preclinical and translation research with an outstanding programme of scientific education and practical training for early stage researchers, who will drive future advancement of the field.
 Through close collaboration between industrial and academic partners, INsTRuCT seeks innovative solutions to the most significant questions in MRC-based therapy in order to deliver new scientific understanding, new technologies and new treatments.